McUsr/FB/Docs/technical/DelegateSkeleton.md

 ### getting and validating parameters.

+Options were gotten by the parsing

+Do we have enough parameters?

+    param1 : BACKUP_SCHEME="${1}"
+    param2 : SYMLINK_NAME="\{2}"

 #### Validating our current job-environment/parameters.

+We check if we have enough parameters to go on,

+BACKUP\_SCHEME and  FULL\_SYMLINK\_NAME

-since we have chickened out and don't use CURSCHEME
+since we have chickened out and don't use CURSCHEME unless at the beginning, when routines not sourced yet forced our hand.

+##### Qualify the jobs folder

+That it exists

+#####  Qualify the targets folder

+that it exists, and isn't within the source tree.

+TODO:

+rename everywhere to source

 ...